architect-templates/react/README.md

 When this command completes, you can reach your new application by going to https://app.localhost.architect.sh.
 ### Make your own changes

 This application's `architect.yml` file contains a `debug` block that enables hot-reloading for each service within the component.
 That means you can make changes to the source code and those changes will be applied to the environment automatically.
 This allows you to quickly iterate and see your changes without having to restart the application stack.

 Give it a try!
-Search inside your project for Favorite Movie” and change this string to “Favorite Pizza.”
+Search inside your project for "Favorite Movie” and change this string to “Favorite Pizza.”
 Once you sa`ve the file, you’ll see the frontend service recompiling in the logs and then your browser window will update automatically.

 ## Deploy to the Cloud
 Want to try deploying this application to a cloud environment?
 Architect's got you covered there, too!
-We offer free preview environments in our community cloud where you can deploy your applications
-before deploying to staging or prod.
+We offer free preview environments in our community cloud where you can deploy your applications before deploying to staging or prod.
 This is a great opportunity for testing and getting early feedback before merging your code.
 In fact, you can [configure your GitOps](https://docs.architect.io/tutorial/creating-a-component) to automatically deploy every PR to Architect's community cloud.